Launching April 13: The Consent of the Governed: Celebrating America’s 250th Anniversary of the Declaration of Independence

 Guest Essayist: Stephen Puleo

-Essay 20C – Founding Documents
+Essay 20c – The Invention of the Telephone and Founding Documents

-Guest Essayist: James Clinger – Professor of Political Science at Murray State University
+Guest Essayist: James Clinger – Professor Of Political Science At Murray State University

-Essay 21A – The People
+Essay 21a – World War I Soldiers’ Poetry and The People

 Guest Essayist: Caleb Franz

-Essay 21C – Founding Documents
+Essay 21c – World War I Soldiers’ Poetry and Founding Documents

 Guest Essayist: Dominic Aquila

-Guest Essayist: Benjamin Peterson – Professor at Abilene Christian University
+Guest Essayist: Benjamin Peterson – Professor At Abilene Christian University

 Guest Essayist: John Bicknell – Author

-Guest Essayist: Eric Schmidt – Associate Professor of Political Science at Kentucky Wesleyan College
+Guest Essayist: Eric Schmidt – Associate Professor Of Political Science At Kentucky Wesleyan College

 Guest Essayist: